zipCoder933/Xbuilders/README.md

 ## Running the Game
 1. In the source folder, there should be a file called "XBuilders3.jar".
 Double-click to run it.
-   - If nothing happens, the most likely cause could be that you dont have JRE 17 or later installed on your machine.
-   - In that case, you can install openJDK 17 here: https://learn.microsoft.com/en-us/java/openjdk/download#openjdk-17
+   - If nothing happens, it could be that you dont have JRE 17 or later installed on your machine.
+In that case, you can install openJDK 17 here: https://learn.microsoft.com/en-us/java/openjdk/download#openjdk-17
-2. The game will do an initial setup.
-Double-click the jarfile again to run the game.

 ## Important notes
 * The JVM version must be 17.
 If it is higher, the following message will show in output: